NeowayLabs/data-integration-challenge/README.md

 Welcome to Data API challenge.

 Yawoen company has hired you to implement a Data API.

+Data Integration team is a team focused on data that creates and integrate data from heterogeneos sources into entities.

 ## The challenge